ai4science-amsterdam/ai4science-amsterdam.github.io/pages/events.md

 ---

-## Biweekly Lab Meetings
+<h2 id="meetings">Biweekly Lab Meetings</h2>

-The AI4Science Lab Meetings are a bi-weekly series of research and literature presentations, held on alternating Thursdays at 11:00 hr, starting this academic year on 11 September.
+The AI4Science Lab Meetings are a series of bi-weekly research and literature presentations, held on alternating Thursdays at 11:00 hr, starting this academic year on 11 September.
 All members take a turn to present their work or a thought-provoking paper.
 The meetings take